 I bought a train ticket in Budapest, and by mid-afternoon was in western Slovakia.
 My luck finding decent (read cheap) accommodation hadn’t been great of late, so during the train journey I had devised a cunning plan.
 On arrival in Bratislava I would stay in the first dump I came across.
-That would save some time at least.
-This was a few years ago, when my travel budget afforded the luxury of shared bathrooms, and the occasional bus station bench.
+This would save some time.
+It was a few years ago, when my travel budget afforded the luxury of shared bathrooms, and the occasional bus station bench.
 Couch surfing, Air B’nB, Booking.com… weren’t things then.

 “THE ONLY IRON CURTAIN HERE LIES BETWEEN US AND THE BOREDOM!!!”
-In case the reader remained unconvinced that these guys were serious (and had no idea that Czechoslovakia’s particular Iron Curtain hadn’t existed since the Velvet Revolution of 1989), in the centre of this shiny, angry looking pamphlet was a drawing of a big red, clenched fist (presumably to alleviate any lingering doubts one might have about the boredom-busting abilities of the good folks at this particular vacated university dormitory).
-Wow!
-Having stayed at a few wild places during my travels I was looking forward to some Slovakian-style crazy…
+In case the reader remained unconvinced that these guys were serious (and had no idea that the Czechoslovakian Iron Curtain had been folded up and packed securely away after the Velvet Revolution of 1989), in the centre of this shiny, angry looking pamphlet was a drawing of a big red, clenched fist (presumably to alleviate any lingering doubts one might have about the boredom-busting abilities of the good folks at this particular vacated university dormitory).
+Okay then!
+Time for some crazy, Slovakian style!

-At the reception area I joined the queue of tired looking travellers slumped in plastic chairs lined along the wall.
-We waited to be beckoned by a young man of about twenty, sitting behind a plain looking wooden desk just a couple of feet away.
+At the reception area I joined the queue of tired travelers slumped in plastic chairs lined along the wall.
+We waited to be beckoned by a pimply young man, sitting just a couple of feet away.
 He slowly and carefully explained the check-in procedure and hostel rules to each guest individually.
-After twenty minutes I decided to calmly explain to the spotty young gentleman that he might save us all a lot of time by doing away with the rehearsed speech (I and everybody in the room already knew it by heart), perhaps inform him that any untrained monkey or coma patient would by now have figured out that the five English guys standing at the front of the queue were in fact travelling together, before planting the hostel pamphlet firmly down his throat.
+After twenty minutes I decided to calmly explain to the spotty young gentleman that he might save us all a lot of time by foregoing the rehearsed speech (everybody in the room already knew it by heart), and perhaps inform him that any untrained monkey or coma patient would by now have figured out that the five English guys standing at the front of the queue were in fact travelling together.
 But I didn’t.
 Check-in guy slowly turned to the next bewildered young Englishman.

 “Hi!
 Welcome to the Red Star Hostel!
 We have several different styles of accommodation.
 May I refer your attention to…”

 Fuck!
-Amusing myself by repeatedly banging my head against the wall I quickly scanned the room for signs that the taxi driver had mistakenly dropped me off on the wrong planet… Nope.
+Amusing myself by repeatedly banging my head against the wall I realised I wasn’t the only one.

 This well-meaning young desk-idiot was bringing new, hitherto unrivalled levels of subtlety to the science of boredom alleviation.
 Aha!
 That’s it!
 This must be some new experiment in reverse psychology!
 He was masterfully fighting boredom with boredom, perhaps using some ancient technique he had learned in the Far East.
-Wait… I live in the Far East!
+Wait… I lived in the Far East!
 My god, I’m delirious!
 FUCK THIS IS BORING!
-A pacifist by nature, I imagined which style of cartoon-style violence (the type one always immediately recovers from) might be appropriate for this knucklehead.
-There’s never any dynamite or an anvil around when you need it.
+A pacifist by nature, I imagined which style of cartoon-style violence might be appropriate for this knucklehead.
+There’s never any dynamite or an anvil around when you need them.
 After about an hour it was my turn.

 “Hi!
 Welcome to the Red Star Hostel!
 We have several…”

 “Yes, I understand.
-One single room for one night please,” I interrupted as politely as I could through clenched teeth.
+One single room for one night please,” I interrupted as politely as I could.

 He appeared impressed with my ability to write my name, address and passport number in less than eighteen minutes, then positively astonished when I presented him with the correct amount of cash.